What you need to know today about the virus outbreak | The China Post

 What you need to know today about the virus outbreak

-Distressing images of morgue trucks in New York City, taking away the rising number of dead from the coronavirus, have underscored the latest grim projections for the entire country.
+Queen Elizabeth II appealed to Britons to exercise self-discipline in “an increasingly challenging time” as the country saw a record 24-hour jump in coronavirus deaths.

-Experts warned that there could be 100,000 to 240,000 deaths in the U.S. even if social distancing guidelines are maintained.
-America now has more than 4,000 dead from the outbreak.
+U.S. Surgeon General Jerome Adams warned Americans that this week is going to be “the hardest and the saddest” since the coronavirus struck the country.

-Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
+Here are some of AP’s top stories Sunday on the coronavirus pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: